lamaPLC Communication: Modbus

 (05 hex)

-The slave has accepted the request and is processing it, but a long duration of time will be required to do so.
-This response is returned to prevent a timeout error from occurring in the master.
-The master can next issue a Poll Program Complete message to determine if processing is completed.
+The slave has accepted the request and is processing it, but it will take a long time to complete.
+This response prevents a timeout error from occurring in the master.
+The master can then send a Poll Program Complete message to check if processing is finished. |

 06